 Where Can You Use French Script?

-The beauty of French script (especially when it’s partially legible like this stencil) is that it is neutral enough to be at home anywhere.
+The beauty of French script (especially when it’s only partially legible like this stencil) is that it is neutral enough to be at home anywhere.
 You can certainly stencil a bathroom wall, a wall in the dining room, the back of a bookcase, the inside of a cupboard, a tote bag, a canvas, a seat cushion and even a mirror.
 In case you had not noticed…I have stenciled many mirrors!

 Remember the French script stenciled canvas I made for a bathroom in our Arizona house?
 I painted the canvas Behr Classic Silver (very similar to Annie Sloan Paris Grey) and stenciled on a creamy white (Valspar Salute).